Greatest common divisors with moving targets and consequences for linear recurrence sequences: Introduction

+is not satisfied for even values of $n$, but holds for all sufficiently large odd values of $n$.
+On the other hand, for odd values of $n$ the pair $(u_1(n),u_2(n))=(2^n,3^n)$ cannot be contained in a finite union of proper algebraic subgroups of $\mathbb G_m^2$ translated by $\mathbf c(n)=\mathrm{o}(n)$.
+Moreover, for even values of $n$ we have that $u_1(n)/u_2(n)=1$.
+For the case that $\Lambda = \NN$, the above discussion relates to the conclusion of Theorem \ref{Moving:GCDAffine:Claim}, in the sense that point (i) holds for all sufficiently large odd values, whereas point (ii) does not hold for all positive integers.
+Similarly, when $\Lambda$ is the set of even positive integers, point (ii) is valid whereas point (i) holds for no infinite subset. \end{example}

 As an application of Theorem \ref{Moving:GCDAffine:Claim}, we study the greatest common divisor problem for terms in linear recurrence sequences.
-For precise statements, by a \emph{linear recurrence sequence}, we mean a sequence of complex numbers
+For precise statements, by a \emph{linear recurrence sequence}, we mean a sequence of complex numbers $ \{F(n) \}_{n \in \NN},$ which are defined by